jeremyrsellars/no-new-legacy/posts/2018-09-11 Generative Testing Properties.md

 ---
 title: "Generative Testing Part 2 – Properties"
 date: "2018-09-11"
-description: 'Properties' are the facts checked by generative testing.
-We assert that some properties are true of our programs, and the testing library checks it for us.
+description: "'Properties' are the facts checked by generative testing.
+We assert that some properties are true of our programs, and the testing library checks it for us."
 tags: ["testing", "generative testing", "clojure.spec"] categories : ["Programming", "Craft"]
 ---